![]() |

 Artwork Credit: Liberated by Blood and Fire (2016) by Chris Pedayo.
 Oil on canvas, 48 x 36 in.
 Used with permission of the artist.
 View the listing at MutualArt.com (search: Chris Pedayo). |

-This psalm is filled with movement—flashes of fire, thick darkness under His feet, waters stirred by the breath of God.
+This psalm has many movements—flashes of fire, thick darkness under His feet, waters stirred by the breath of God.
 “He bowed the heavens also, and came down…” (v.
 9).
-This is no quiet deliverance.
+We can say this is not a quiet deliverance.
 It is the kind of rescue that tears through the natural order to reach one soul.
 What kind of love would shake the sky to save a sinner?

 David sang of a God who rescued him from waters too deep, from enemies too strong.
 “He sent from above, He took me; He drew me out of many waters” (v.
 16).
-These words are tender, yet they rise from a battlefield.
-It happened in conflict.
-And the hand that reached David was not trembling—it was holy.
+These words rise from a battlefield and conflict.
+And the hand that reached David was holy.

 The psalm says, “He delivered me because He delighted in me” (v.
 19).
 That delight is hard to believe at times.
 Many of us feel like the ones always failing, always catching up, always repenting again.
-Yet in Christ, this line takes on greater weight.
-The delight of the Father rested fully on the Son.
+Yet we have to remember that in Christ, this line takes on a heavier load because our deliverance was sealed by His blood and was carried through fire.
+And the delight of the Father rested fully on the Him.
 And through His obedience, we are brought near.
-Our deliverance is not casual.
-It was sealed by blood.
-It was carried through fire.

-There are verses in this psalm that echo both Exodus and Revelation.
+There are verses in this psalm that resound both in Exodus and Revelation.
 God’s coming in smoke and fire (v.
 8) mirrors the mountain in Sinai.
 His arrows and thunder (vv.
 13–14) remind us of His judgment against the nations.
-And yet, all of that power was turned toward one aim—to rescue.
+And yet, all of that power was turned toward one aim, and that is to rescue.
 He makes darkness His canopy, but He never hides from His people.
 His justice remains unshaken, and His mercy never thins.

 Comments